Nordstrom stock defies Trump

 The president claimed his daughter, Ivanka, "has been treated so unfairly" by Nordstrom (JWN) because the company decided last week to stop carrying clothes and accessories from her fashion label.
 The company has said it parted ways with the Ivanka Trump brand due to declining sales.

 After the Twitter blast, Nordstrom stock dipped slightly before it began climbing -- and Thursday it reached its highest point so far this month.
-The company's stock price surpassed the $46 mark Thursday.
-Just before Trump posted the attack, Nordstrom's stock price was at $42.65.
+The company's stock price surpassed the $46 mark Thursday and ended the day at $45.55 per share.
+Just before Trump posted his Twitter attack, Nordstrom's stock price was at $42.65.

 The boost has helped Nordstrom's stock nearly recover all the losses its taken since the beginning of the year.